Covoex/RCP/README.md

 # Rps
 Rock-paper-scissors game made with java.

-## Installation
+## Running Rps
-Download one of the [Releases](https://github.com/Covoex/Rps/releases).

-Run the program by
+Navigate to the project directory and run the program by

 On Mac & Linux
 ```